 There is no defense for logging these forests.
-DNR forest inventory records reveal that there are tens of thousands of acres of plantation forests on state trust lands in the Chehalis River watershed that are currently available for harvest.
-Plantation forests hold more than enough timber to satisfy overall sustainable harvest targets for the current planning decade, and fulfill DNR's current commitments to Thurston, Grays Harbor, Lewis, and Pacific counties, and other beneficiaries.
+DNR forest inventory records reveal that there are thousands of acres of plantation forests on state trust lands in Capitol State Forest that are currently available for harvest.
+Plantation forests hold more than enough timber to satisfy overall sustainable harvest targets for the current planning decade, and fulfill DNR's current commitments to Thurston and Grays Harbor counties.
 There is no need to clear-cut these forests.
-To be clear, the decision to schedule commercial timber sales in legacy forests is a choice that was made by the Commissioner and DNR.
+To be clear, the decision to schedule commercial timber sales in legacy forests is a choice that was made by the Public Lands Commissioner and DNR.
 DNR is not fulfilling a mandate or following best available science by logging these rare, older lowland legacy forests.